GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerOrders.md

-It is recommended to go to [Lab Create: Customer Orders](/wGetStarted/L-Create-CustomerOrders.html) to complete those steps again to reinforce the process.
+It is recommended to go to [Create: Customer Orders](/wGetStarted/L-Create-CustomerOrders.html) to complete those steps again to reinforce the process.
 However, this time you can use your own Data Portal for the report.